Marist College Eastwood: Controversy

 The former principal, Brother Patrick (Thomas Butler), was adversely named in the Royal Commission into Institutional Responses to Child Sexual Abuse.
 Marist Brother Dacian (Kevin Jewell) was convicted and sentenced in early 2021 for abuse he committed during his time at Marist Brothers Eastwood in the 1960s.
 In Sydney District Court in 1995, aged 41, Phillip John Hardy was sentenced to 11 years' jail (with a minimum of seven years before parole) for sexual offences committed against a boy during an eight-year period, in 1978-1986, when the boy was aged from 8 to 16.
 During the time of the offences, Hardy was teaching at Marist Brothers College, Eastwood, Sydney, where he was in charge of "religious studies".

-Alumni
+Notable alumni

-As a school registered within the New South Wales Education Standards Authority, Marist College Eastwood has gradually improved its HSC result rankings over the last decade, and received a historically high ranking of 95th in the 2021 HSC.
-As of the 2022 HSC, the school is now 143rd in the state.
-The majority of graduating students enter tertiary enrolment to a university, with the local Macquarie University accounting for the majority of pupil output.
-Upon a student leaving the college, they are invited to part-take in the school's Old Boys Association, whom actively meet in reunions and committee hearings or gatherings to discuss manners pertaining to the wider school community.
+Marist College Eastwood is registered with the New South Wales Education Standards Authority, and has gradually improved its HSC result rankings over the last decade.
+In 2023, the college achieved its highest ever HSC ranking of 93.
+The majority of graduating students enter tertiary enrolment to a university, with the local Macquarie University the most reported post-school destination.
+Former students are invited to part-take in the school's Old Boys Association, which actively meet in reunions and committee hearings to discuss manners pertaining to the wider school community.
 To date, over 6000 boys have been educated by the college.